hothanhtuan1209/Write-Idiomatics-Python/README.md

 > cd + 'file name'
 - example: cd Woking_with_data

-4. Open file in folder and run code
+4. In folder, use command to run any file
+> python filename.py
+- example: python useful_exceptions.py

+5. See the results in the terminal

 ## Contribute
  - If you want to contribute to this project, please create a pull request and clearly describe the changes you propose